 |Spot #9 – Red parking garage|

 Heat haze can be a problem on hot days.
 Sometimes you’ll also see a security guard passing by, but this normally doesn’t cause problems.
-Most of them are cool and chilled and some of them just ask you, what you’re doing here.
-Always be nice, but have your ID with you when spotting here for sure.
+Most of them are cool and chill and some of them just ask you what you’re doing here.
+Always be nice, but have your ID with you when spotting here.

 B737 on taxiway = 205mm

 Example shots were taken from the western front of the garage: